gvwilson/thirdbit/src/fiction/in-heck/index.md

 but she had played hide and seek with Sindy and Gumption often enough to know that where you hid didn't matter as much as where people went looking for you.

-She counted down the minutes.
+She counted down the minutes,
+each of which seemed longer than the one before it.
 Ten…
 Five…
 The readout on the discombobulator showed just two minutes remaining